tolaveng/DepthChart/ReadMe.md

 # Code Challenge
     This project demonstrate how to use .Net,
-    - a Server is a REST Api that allows to manipulate player and the depth chart.
+    - a Server is a REST Api, provides services end-points to manipulate data of players and depth chart.
-    - a console application (NOT IMPLEMENT YET) to allow user to add/remove/display the depth chart.
+    - a console application to consume the Web API, allows user to add/remove/display the depth chart.

 # Run Project
 	We can run the project in Docker or dotnet CLI